After five years of drought that crippled this already dry country, we arrived in Namibia to find the rains had indeed come down in Africa.

 Don’t underestimate the distance.
 On the map of Etosha, everything looks close by, but when you’re driving at a top speed of around 40km/h, it can take ages to get anywhere.
 Leave yourself plenty of time to get around and especially to get back to your camp at night.

-Though all the camps had plenty of room during our stay, they do fill up in the peak months so we’d recommend booking in advance.
-Check accommodation rates here.
+Though all the camps had plenty of room during our stay, they do fill up during the peak months so we’d recommend booking in advance.

 Where to eat.
 Aside from Olifantsrus, all the camps have restaurants attached.
 As we were camping though, we cooked all our own meals.
 Most camps have a shop on site, though they tend to have very basic supplies so we would recommend buying what you’ll need in advance.
 There are also restrictions on bringing meat and eggs into the park and you may need to declare them on entry.